jmdobry/angular-cache/README.md

 angular-cache (1.0.0-rc.2-SNAPSHOT)
 =====================
 angular-cache is a caching system that improves upon the capabilities of the $cacheFactory provided by AngularJS.
-With angular-cache your caches can periodically clear themselves and flush items that have expired.
+Check out the [demo](http://jmdobry.github.io/angular-cache/demo/) for a quick introduction, or continue on down for more detailed information.

 The goal of the project is to solve a general problem, not satisfy a specific scenario.

+### Quick Introduction

 #### [View the Demo](http://jmdobry.github.io/angular-cache/demo/)